sarbela55/Not-So-Basic-CAD/README.md

 # Not-So-Basic-CAD

-This repository hold the techniques and final designs of four assignment in CAD.
+This repository holds the techniques and final designs of four assignment in CAD.

 Assignment #1: Sweeps and Lofts